apneadiving/waterfall/README.md

 `outflow` is an Openstruct so you can get/set its property like a hash or like a standard object.

-For the `error_pool`, its up to you.
-But using Rails, I usually `include ActiveModel::Validations` in my services.

-Thus you:

-* have a standard way to deal with errors
-* can deal with multiple errors
-* support I18n out of the box
-* can use your model errors out of the box

 ### Wiki
 Wiki contains many details, please check appropriate pages: